w11wo/w11wo.github.io/_posts/2021-07-31-huggingface-jax-community-week.md

 _"It must be the dataset!"_, I thought.
 But wait, while I dug through issues in HuggingFace's Github repo, I found someone who's facing a similar problem as I am: [Birger Moëll](https://github.com/BirgerMoell).
 Like Birger, our models were spitting jibberish despite a decent training result.
 Eliminating the possible causes, we suspect that it is the dataset who's the culprit of it all, or is it?

 We had a short interaction within the [Github Issue](https://github.com/huggingface/transformers/issues/12554) which Birger raised, but it translated to an even longer conversation back in the official Slack channel.
-We exchanged ideas of dataset cleaning and discussed our plans for this event.
+We exchanged dataset cleaning ideas and discussed our plans for this event.
 What we didn't realize is that we're becoming good friends from this exchange.

 ## 💀/💸 Failure and Fortune